YaelDuarte/appFrankieFinal/README.md

 # MyApp📱
-## A new Flutter project — App whith different functions ❤️
+## A new Flutter project — App with different functions ❤️

  # Features ✨:

-🖼️ Count for an image
+* Count for an image 🖼️

-💬 Hello message for a user
+* Hello message for a user 💬

-🧮 Calculator
+* Calculator 🧮

-📍 Get coordinates
+* Get coordinates 📍

-📅 Simple calendar
+* Simple calendar 📅

-🐾 Cards for animals
+* Cards for animals 🐾